-12. ACADEMIC DISTINCTIONS
+12. Academic Distinctions

-- 12.1 Students graduating with a Bachelor of Arts (Honours) who have attained at least an A- average in the 300 and 400 level honours courses will have their transcripts annotated "First Class Distinction".
-Students graduating with a Bachelor of Arts Honours who have attained at least a B- average in the 300 and 400 level honours courses will have their transcripts annotated "with Distinction". - 12.2 Students graduating with a Bachelor of Science (Honours) who have attained at least an A- average in the 300 and 400 level honours courses will have their transcripts annotated "First Class Distinction".
-Students graduating with a Bachelor of Science Honours who have attained at least a B- average in the 300 and 400 level honours courses will have their transcripts annotated "with Distinction". - 12.3 Students graduating with a Bachelor of Engineering who have attained at least an A- average in all 400 level courses will have their transcripts annotated "First Class Distinction".
-Students graduating with a Bachelor of Engineering who have attained at least a B-average for all 400 level courses will have their transcripts annotated "with Distinction". - 12.4 Students graduating with a Bachelor of Military Arts and Science (Honours) who have attained at least an A- average in the 300 and 400 level honours courses and achieved at least a B in their Directed Research Project will have their transcripts annotated "First Class Distinction".
-Students graduating with a Bachelor of Military Arts and Science (Honours) who have attained at least a B- average in the 300 and 400 level honours courses and achieved at least a B in their Directed Research Project will have their transcripts annotated "with Distinction". - 12.5 For all other undergraduate degrees, students who have attained at least an A- average for all their 300 and 400 level RMC courses, based on a minimum of five courses, will have their transcripts annotated "First Class Distinction".
-Students who have attained at least a B- average in the 300 and 400 level RMC courses, based on a minimum of five courses, will have their transcripts annotated "with Distinction".
+- 12.1 Repeated Courses Determining Academic Averages for Academic Distinctions: When determining academic averages to be used for Academic Distinctions, any courses that were taken more than once will include only the mark for the most recent attempt. - 12.2 Students graduating with a Bachelor of Arts (Honours) or a Bachelor of Science (Honours) who have attained at least an A- average in the 300 and 400 level honours courses will have their transcripts annotated "First Class Distinction".
+Students graduating with a Bachelor of Arts (Honours) or a Bachelor of Science (Honours) who have attained at least a Baverage in the 300 and 400 level honours courses will have their transcripts annotated "with Distinction". - 12.3 Students graduating with a Bachelor of Engineering who have attained at least an A- average in all 400 level courses will have their transcripts annotated "First Class Distinction".
+Students graduating with a Bachelor of Engineering who have attained at least a B- average for all 400 level courses will have their transcripts annotated "with Distinction". - 12.4 Students graduating with a Bachelor of Military Arts and Science (Honours) who have attained at least an A- average in the 300 and 400 level honours courses and achieved at least a B in their Directed Research Project will have their transcripts annotated "First Class Distinction".
+Students graduating with a Bachelor of Military Arts and Science (Honours) who have attained at least a B- average in the 300 and 400 level honours courses and achieved at least a B in their Directed Research Project will have their transcripts annotated "with Distinction". - 12.5 For all other undergraduate degrees, students who have attained at least an A- average for degree specific 300 and 400 level RMC of Canada courses, based on a minimum of five courses, will have their transcripts annotated "First Class Distinction".
+Students who have attained at least a B-average in the degree specific 300 and 400 level RMC of Canada courses, based on a minimum of five courses, will have their transcripts annotated "with Distinction".

-13. AEGROTAT STANDING
+13. Not Assigned